Downhill Racer

-Downhill Racer is a 1969 American sports drama film starring Robert Redford, Gene Hackman and Camilla Sparv, and was the directorial debut of Michael Ritchie.
-Written by James Salter, based on the 1963 novel The Downhill Racers by Oakley Hall, the film is about a talented downhill skier who joins the United States Ski Team in Europe to compete in international skiing competitions.
-Sylvester Stallone appeared in one scene as an extra in his film debut.
+Downhill Racer is a 1969 American sports drama film starring Robert Redford, Gene Hackman, and Camilla Sparv; it was the directorial debut of Michael Ritchie.
+Written by James Salter, based on Oakley Hall's 1963 novel The Downhill Racers, the film is about talented American downhill racer David Chappellet, who joins the U.S. Ski Team in Europe to compete in international skiing competitions.

-Downhill Racer was filmed on location in Kitzbühel and Sankt Anton am Arlberg in Austria, Wengen in Switzerland, Megève and Grenoble in France and Boulder and Idaho Springs in Colorado, United States.
-The film received positive reviews upon its theatrical release; Roger Ebert called it "the best movie ever made about sports—without really being about sports at all."
+Downhill Racer was filmed on location in Kitzbühel and St. Anton, Austria; Wengen, Switzerland; Megève and Grenoble, France; and Boulder and Idaho Springs, Colorado, United States.
+The film received positive reviews upon its theatrical release; Roger Ebert called it "the best movie ever made about sports—without really being about sports at all".

 Plot

-American downhill skier David Chappellet arrives in Wengen, Switzerland to join the U.S. ski team along with fellow newcomer D. K. Bryan.
+American downhill skier David Chappellet arrives in Switzerland to join the U.S. ski team in Wengen, along with fellow newcomer D.K.
+Bryan.
 Both men were summoned by team coach Eugene Claire to replace Tommy Herb, one of his top skiers, who was recently injured during an FIS competition.
 Raised in the small town of Idaho Springs, Colorado, Chappellet is a loner focused only on becoming a skiing champion, and shows little interest in being a team player.
 After refusing to race at the Lauberhorn because of a late starting position, he makes his European skiing debut at the Arlberg-Kandahar in Austria, where he finishes in an impressive fourth position.
 In the final race of the season at the Hahnenkamm-Rennen in Kitzbühel, Austria, he crashes.

 That summer, Chappellet joins the team in Oregon for offseason training.
 He visits his father at his home in Idaho Springs, but they have little to say to one another.
-Chappellet drives into town and picks up an old girlfriend, but after they make love in the back seat of his father's old Chevrolet, he shows little interest in the girl's feelings.
+Chappellet drives into town and picks up Lena, an old girlfriend, but after they make love in the back seat of his father's old Chevrolet, he shows little interest in Lena's feelings.
 Later, when his father asks him why he is wasting his life on skiing, Chappellet reveals that he is racing as an amateur to become an Olympic champion.
 His father observes, "The world's full of 'em."

 Back in France that winter, Chappellet wins the Grand Prix de Megève in France and soon attracts the attention of Machet, a ski manufacturer who wants Chappellet to use his skis for the advertising value, but Chappellet is more interested in Machet's attractive assistant Carole Stahl.
 After a chance encounter at a bakery, he and Carole spend some time together.
 They meet up again in Wengen, ski the slopes together and eventually make love.